 In this Levoit Vista 200 review, I assess the air purifier Levoit Vista 200 to help you decide if it’d be a good fit for you.
 The purifier’s contemporary cylindrical design looks cute, and it offers an expansive air inlet.
 The control panel on the top of the unit is neatly designed, too.
-Most important, it pumps squeaky clean air, improving your room’s air quality considerably.
+Most important, it pumps out lots of squeaky clean air, improving your room’s air quality considerably fast.

 *Affiliate Links Disclosure